ava-labs/avalanche-docs/docs/learn/avalanche/awm.md

 ## Reference Implementation

-We created a Proof-of-Concept VM called [XSVM](https://github.com/ava-labs/xsvm).
-This VM allows for simple AWM transfers between any two Subnets running it out-of-the-box.
+A Proof-of-Concept VM called [XSVM](https://github.com/ava-labs/xsvm) was created to demonstrate the power of AWM.
+XSVM enables simple AWM transfers between any two Subnets if run out-of-the-box.